dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 If the branch name exists in the dtcenter/METplus repository, leave the branch name text box blank and select the branch name from the pull-down menu.

+If you uploaded data for more than 1 new use case you will have to run this for each new use case, changing the METPLUS_USE_CASE_NAME each time.

 Verify that the workflow ran successfully and properly obtained the new data by reviewing the log output from the workflow run.